SilentRhetoric/WindowSense/README.md

 Additionally, temperature forecast data is written to a .csv file for future data analysis, and the Nest thermostat traits are written to a JSON file to allow investigation of deeper integration opportunities.

+## The Inspiration

+There's something special about air that's just the right temperature such that you can't feel it at all.
+Last fall, when the days were still warm and the nights getting cold, my wife and I were trying to open the windows as much as possible for fresh air.
+However, as the resident steward of the thermostat, I also wanted to make sure we were not letting in hot late-afternoon air that would kick on our air conditioning or leaving the windows open too long and allowing the house to get too cold from the chilly, nighttime air.
+Depending on the day, there was sometimes just a narrow window of opportunity to let in fresh air that would feel just right and not waste energy.
+So the idea was born to create a smart device to tell us when it would be comfortable--and efficient-- to throw open the windows for a cross-breeze.

 ## Repository Contents